Slider0007/test-release/docs/Configuration/Parameter/Alignment/InitialRotate.md

 ## Description

-Rotate image before any further image processing.
+Image rotation angle which will be applied before any further image processing.

 !!!
 Tip